 May the Ethics Commission decline to provide telephone advice?

 If a question concerns past conduct, is purely hypothetical, is not related to the City's governmental ethics laws, presents vague facts, is too complex, or if the requestor is asking for anonymous advice, the Ethics Commission may decline to provide telephone or informal written assistance.
 Or it may limit its assistance to a general explanation of the requirements under local governmental ethics laws.

 What is the difference between "formal" and "informal" written advice?

 "Formal" written advice letters from the Ethics Commission apply provisions of local governmental ethics laws to very specific factual situations involving particular City Officials.
 "Informal" written advice letters provide answers to general questions about local governmental ethics laws.
 Requests for written advice that seek general guidance and do not provide specific facts are treated as requests for informal written assistance.
 The designation of formal or informal written advice will be identified as such on the first page of the letter.
 Formal written advice confers limited immunity on the requestor; informal written advice does not.

 How do I request written advice?

 If you have a more complicated or non-routine question, or are seeking limited immunity, you may want to request written advice from the Ethics Commission.
-To request written advice, write a letter to: The City of San Diego Ethics Commission, 1010 Second Ave., Suite 1530, San Diego, CA 92101.
+To request written advice, write a letter to: The City of San Diego Ethics Commission, 450 B Street, Suite 780, San Diego, CA 92101.
 Your letter should include the following information:

 - Your name, title or position, and mailing address.
 If you are requesting advice on behalf of someone other than yourself, the letter must specifically state that you are authorized to represent that person.